valentina-s/SQL_tutorial/Exercise4.md

    * change the symbology of the points, coloring them by a specific attribute so that the colors illustrate grouping in the data
    * add a background map "web\QuickMapServices\OSM"
    * issue the SQL query you built above to select only those points within 1 km of a point
-     * click on "database\DBmanager" and you will see the database you which you have already connected.
+     * click on "database\DBmanager" and you will see the database to which you have already connected.
      * issue a SQL query in the SQL command window (blue arrow in this screen capture):
 <img src = "images/dbmanager.png" width = 600>
    * try to make a map like this!